 The stormwater conveyance system for the project consists of precast concrete drainage structures and HDPE drainage piping.
 In the locations of proposed stormwater piping the system will be sized utilizing the Rational Method and is a standard method used by engineers to develop flow rates for sizing collection systems.
 The Rational Method calculates flows based on a one-hour design storm.
 The collection system has been sized to convey, at a minimum, the 10-year design storm.
-Sizing calculations for the stormwater conveyance piping system will be provided in future reports.
+Sizing calculations for the stormwater conveyance piping system are provided in Appendix J.